lemire/FastIntegerCompression.js/README.md

 [![Build Status](https://travis-ci.org/lemire/FastIntegerCompression.js.png)](https://travis-ci.org/lemire/FastIntegerCompression.js)

 This is an integer compression library in JavaScript, useful for work on indexes.
-Given an array of integers, it produces an ArrayBuffer that uses far fewer bytes than the original.
-You can later recover the original array quickly.
+Given an array of small integers, it produces an ArrayBuffer that uses far fewer bytes than the original (using VByte compression).
+It assumes a modern JavaScript engine with typed arrays.

+From the compressed data, you can later recover the original  array quickly (at a rate of millions of integers per second).

 ```javascript